Ehteshamali-889/Python-Train-Project/README.md

 # Python-Train-Project
-This is project i made in Python in first semester
+This is project i made in Python in first semester of Software Engineering